wethod/learning-center-staging/content/alerts/index.md

 ### Budget Consumption Too Slow

 This alert is shown if you're manager of a project where the [budget consumption]({{< relref "reports/index.md#budget-consumption" >}}) is more than 20% lower than the project's [progress]({{< relref "glossary/index.md#absolute-project-progress" >}}).

+*How to solve?
+You have to increase your budget progress*

 ### Project Status / Archived